Roh Moo-hyun: After the reinstatement

 As a part of his balanced national development campaign to reverse the concentration of wealth in Seoul, Roh also pursued a plan to relocate the capital 100 miles away to South Chungcheong Province, ostensibly to relieve congestion.
 Roh had made this promise during his campaign, and pursued its fulfillment, despite convincing few voters outside the Chungcheong region of the benefits of the move.
 After much controversy, the Constitutional Court obviated Roh's plans by ruling that the relocation of the capital was unconstitutional because it 'opposes the custom that has to be considered as the constitution', thus inflicting a huge blow to Roh's political standing.
-Roh's plan was then amended to the creation of an "administrative capital," though this plan has also not yet seen completion.
+Roh's plan was then amended to the creation of an "administrative capital", though this plan has also not yet seen completion.
 The issue of the proposed "administrative capital" remains controversial as of 2010 in plans for Sejong City, the exact nature of which continues to be a politically divisive issue even within the ruling Grand National Party.

 With the controversies concerning the capital, perceptions of neglect and mismanagement of the economy had grown.
 Although exports performed at record levels and the economy grew, growth still lagged behind both the previous administration and the rest of the world, while the domestic economy stagnated.
 At the same time regulations proliferated, investment capital exited the country, unemployment (especially among the young) increased, wealthy students flocked overseas as the education system stagnated, and housing prices in Seoul soared far beyond the reach of the average citizen.
-Roh responded by dismissing criticism as "shameless mudslinging," and touted the achievements of his government in increasing national competitiveness, strengthening the economy.
+Roh responded by dismissing criticism as "shameless mudslinging", and touted the achievements of his government in increasing national competitiveness, strengthening the economy.
 This somewhat cavalier attitude led to his Uri Party suffering consecutive defeats in the Assembly, before eventually collapsing.
 Roh's unpopularity had become a liability for his party, and a new party was needed to disassociate from him.
-The Uri Party would thus be revamped and renamed as the Democratic Party, and is currently the main opposition party in the National Assembly.
+The Uri Party would thus be revamped and renamed as the Democratic Party, before being re-established again using the same name and taking a legislative majority in 2025.